alexflint/process-isolation/README.md

-# Elegant Process Isolation in Pure Python
+# Process Isolation in Python

-Process isolation is a simple and elegant tool that lets you run python modules in child processes but interact with them like ordinary python modules.
+`process_isolation` is a simple and elegant python module that lets you run python modules in child processes but interact with them like ordinary python modules.

 ### Installation